rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 Let's check in on some of the initiatives in each of the goals in the roadmap.
-Take a look at each goal's tracking issue for even more initiatives than we're mentioning here!
+Take a look at each goal's tracking issue for even more initiatives than we're mentioning here.

 ### [Rust should have a lower learning curve](https://github.com/rust-lang/rust-roadmap/issues/3)

-The second edition of [The Rust Programming Language Book] is one chapter shy of having its initial content complete!
+The second edition of [The Rust Programming Language Book] is one chapter shy of having its initial content complete.
 There's lots more editing to be done to get the book ready for publication in October, though.
 The print version is currently available for [preorder from No Starch], and the online version of the second edition has boarded [the beta train] and will be an option in the